davetron5000/importscour/README.markdown

 ## List of Files

 Here, the files are relative paths from the source root.
 Each of them will be scoured in place.

+## Ant

+Ant should still work as it does for ImportScrubber and I don't think any of these options affect that (so you are better off just using the original).

 # Configuration